 Beam N Read Hands Free Lights get enthusiastic reviews from quilters, knitters, and other needleworkers.
 Especially those who have used other lights. (see below).

-Beam N Read lights shine an extra wide, bright, and cool light for needlework.
+Beam N Read lights are lightweight and shine an extra wide, bright, and cool light for needlework.
 No need to sit next to a hot table or floor lamp or work in dim light.
 You can work anywhere - in a chair, bed, car, train, plane, or hotel room.
 The Beam N Read shines directly on the work in progress and doesn't disturb others nearby.
 The reflector head is adjustable for optimum positioning.

 With Beam N Read Hands Free Lights a group of quilters, knitters, or other needleworkers can gather to work and chat and each can have a good, strong light for her own work without regard to fixed or environmental lighting.

 Our patented lights provide a unique combination of features, accessories, versatility, and battery life unmatched by other portable lights.
 Accessories include clip-on filters, AC and vehicle DC power adapters and a clip-on magnifier.
 Knitters, for example, find the large magnifiers useful for fixing dropped stitches.
 (Note: The magnifiers are for short periods of detail work by those with normal vision; the magnifiers are not low vision aids.)
 Included accessories vary by model.